aditya-K2/gomp/docs/index.md

 ## Default Image Path

-This is the Fallback Image that will be rendered if goMP doesn't find the embedded cover art or LastFM Cover Art.
+This is the Fallback Image that will be rendered if gomp doesn't find the embedded cover art or LastFM Cover Art.

 ```yml
 DEFAULT_IMAGE_PATH : "/path/to/default/image"